 Supporting students with high support needs in inclusive classrooms can be challenging, especially without clear daily plans.
-Paraprofessionals play a crucial role in helping these students access the curriculum and participate meaningfully in school activities.
+Paraprofessionals play a crucial role in helping our students access the curriculum and participate meaningfully in school activities.
 Well-structured, clear daily plans can ensure that paraprofessionals provide consistent and targeted support, enhancing student outcomes.
 Here’s how I have been creating plans for my staff to help structure their time with their students and ensure IEP goals are being targeted during the day.
 Even if you only have students who are included for part of the day, you can still use this template to organize and plan for that inclusion time.

 1. Start with Clear Objectives

 The foundation of an effective daily plan is clarity on each student’s learning objectives.
 Begin by identifying what each student is expected to achieve by the end of the day, and share these goals with the paraprofessional.
 Whether it’s a skill related to literacy, numeracy, social interactions, or behavior, stating clear objectives helps the paraprofessional focus their support where it is most needed.
 For students with Individualized Education Programs (IEPs), tie these objectives to specific IEP goals.
 This alignment not only keeps the student on track academically but also makes their learning experience in an inclusion setting more relevant and impactful.
+I find it helpful to list them out for the paraprofessionals to reference daily.
+Especially if paraprofessionals are rotating between students, reminders about the student’s objectives are crucial.

 2. Break Down the Day by Activities and Periods